RedPointGlobal/redpoint-rpi/README.md

 ```
 - **3) Create Kubernetes Namespace:**

-Run the command below to create the Kubernetes namespace for deploying RPI services and set it as the default context for subsequent CLI commands.
+Run the following command to create the Kubernetes namespace for deploying RPI services and set it as the default context for future CLI commands
 ```
 kubectl create namespace redpoint-rpi && \
 kubectl config set-context --current --namespace=redpoint-rpi
 ```
 - **4) Create the Container Registry Secret:**

-Create a Kubernetes Secret with the credentials required to pull images from the Redpoint container registry.
+Run the following command to create a Kubernetes Secret containing the credentials needed to pull images from the Redpoint container registry.
 Obtain these credentials from Redpoint Support and replace ```<your_username>``` and ```<your_password>``` with your actual credentials:
 ```
 DOCKER_USERNAME=<your_username>
 DOCKER_PASSWORD=<your_password>